ozziexsh/comit-react/lessons/09-css-style-attr/readme.md

 ## More Properties

 Let's explore a few more properties that we can play around with.
+There are MANY more but we'll take a look at these to get started.

 ### background